tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

-The addition of "CR" to this column does not authorize the use of this extension in authenticator CertificateRequests or handshake CertificateRequests, only ClientCertificateRequest created as part of client-generated certificate requests.
+The addition of "CR" to this column does not authorize the use of this extension in authenticator CertificateRequests or handshake CertificateRequests, only ClientCertificateRequest created as part of client-generated authenticator requests.

 ## Update of the TLS Exporter Labels Registry